top of page

 Step 5: Method for Allocating Overhead: Rate of Direct Costs & Proportion of Direct Job Costs

-After computing the overhead rate, the next crucial step is to allocate overhead expenses to individual projects or jobs effectively.
+After computing the overhead rate, the next crucial step is to allocate overhead costs to each specific project accurately.
 This process of overhead allocation enables construction businesses to report profit and loss on a more granular level, providing enhanced visibility into cost structures and project profitability.

 Overhead Allocation Methods: